How Real-Time Insights Create Better Content and Efficient Media Planning

 November 13, 2017

 Customer perception changes quickly.
 It can take just a single poorly thought-out ad to lose a customer.
 Look no further than the great Pepsi ad scandal of 2017, in which the soda-giant took considerable heat for a commercial that showed model Kendall Jenner ending a fictional political protest by handing a police officer a can of Pepsi.
+This is why the use of real-time insights is critical to any advertising strategy.

 Facebook and Twitter exploded with responses from angry users, deeming the ad “tasteless” for using protest imagery to sell soda.
 The two-minute and-thirty-nine second long video was pulled after just 48 hours, but not before it had been viewed on YouTube more than 5 million times.